Accelerate image pulling with P2P

 Warning

-Configure AccessKey pair-based policies for network access control to restrict invocation sources to trusted network environments.
+Configure AccessKey pair-based policies for network access control to restrict access to trusted networks.

-5. Create a Secret named alibaba-addon-secret in the kube-system namespace using the AccessKey pair:
+5. Create a Secret named alibaba-addon-secret in the kube-system namespace with the AccessKey pair:

 kubectl -n kube-system create secret generic alibaba-addon-secret \